Are Bridging Loans Risky?

 What else should I look out for?

-There are a few key points to look out for when you’re considering taking out a bridging loan.
-They are:
+There are a few key points to look out for, they are:

-• What happens should you default?
-Is there a specific default interest rate or fee charged?
+- Is there a pre-agreed default interest rate and fee charged?

-• Is your exit strategy robust?
-Do you have a plan b?
+- Is your exit strategy robust and do you have a plan b?

-Of course, your personal circumstances could mean there are more points to consider.
-If you’re unsure, give us a call and we’ll be happy to talk through how you can minimise the potential risks.
+Of course, your personal circumstances could mean there are more things to consider.
+If you’re unsure, give us a call and we’ll be happy to talk through how you can minimise the potential dangers.